Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Paradise Point - Hollywell had a high national income level according to ATO data aggregated by AreaSearch for financial year 2022.
+The Paradise Point - Hollywell SA2 had a high national income level according to ATO data aggregated by AreaSearch for financial year 2022.
 The median income among taxpayers was $57,694 and the average income stood at $88,143.
-This compares to figures for Rest of Qld's of $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $65,765 (median) and $100,474 (average) as of September 2025.
-According to 2021 Census figures, incomes in Paradise Point - Hollywell cluster around the 54th percentile nationally.
-The data shows 27.3% of the population falls within the $1,500 - $2,999 income range, aligning with metropolitan regions where this cohort represents 31.7%.
-High housing costs consume 15.4% of income, placing disposable income at the 52nd percentile nationally.
-The area's SEIFA income ranking places it in the 7th decile.
+These figures compared to Rest of Qld's median income of $50,780 and average income of $64,844 respectively.
+By September 2025, current estimates based on Wage Price Index growth of 13.99% would be approximately $65,765 for the median and $100,474 for the average income.
+According to 2021 Census figures, incomes in Paradise Point - Hollywell clustered around the 53rd percentile nationally.

 Frequently Asked Questions - Income